 For example, if you are have downloaded Exness’s trading app, and you need support on some issue, then you would have to wait for few days to get response via email as per our tests.
 And their Live chat normally has a few minutes of hold time & long queues.
 If you are okay with this, only then you should choose the app of this broker.

-9. Range of Trading Instruments – Forex Trading Apps offer multiple trading instruments as CFDs.
+9. Fees on Alternate Trading Instruments – Forex Trading Apps offer multiple trading instruments as CFDs.
 Other than forex, you should check if the broker offers CFDs on metals, commodities & Indices.

-Compare the total number of CFD instruments that are available, because Broker A could have lot more instruments than Broker B. You should also check how much the broker charges for each instrument.
+First you should compare the total number of CFD instruments that are available at different apps, because Broker A could have lot more instruments than Broker B. You should also check how much the broker charges for each instrument.
 For example, maybe you want to trade Gold CFD (XAU/USD), then the broker of your choice in that case should have this instrument at low fees.

 10. Availability of Demo Account – With a demo account you can get to practice your strategies & work on them.
 While most of the forex trading Apps offer demo account, you should check if there are any conditions.